denten-papers/xp-routledge/proposal.md

 I summarize the second broad category of activity under the rubric of "knowledge design."
-In this category we find long-standing scholarly practices of critical edition-making, textual scholarship, and archive formation, along with new concerns related to digitization, tagged corpora, and collaborative annotation, exemplified by projects like *NINES* (Nineteenth-century Scholarship Online, U. Virginia), the *Perseus Digital Library* (Ed.
+In this category we find long-standing scholarly practices of critical edition-making, textual scholarship, and archive formation, along with emerging concerns related to digitization, tagged corpora, and collaborative annotation, exemplified by projects like *NINES* (Nineteenth-century Scholarship Online, U. Virginia), the *Perseus Digital Library* (Ed.
 Gregory Crane, Tufts U.), and *HyperCities* (UCLA), among many others.